 My third graders have very little experience with standardized testing.
 I spend a little time each day teaching them some test prep tips.
 They range from eating a healthy breakfast so eliminating answers that are incorrect.
 I hang a new poster each day.

 Last year, I found these fantastic baseball bracelets with motivating phrases and cute baseball mints at Party City.
-I had them waiting on the kids' desks.
-(I searched all of my files and just can't seem to find a picture.
-Bummer!)
+I had them waiting on the kids’ desks.

 After the big test, it was time for a team party!
 I love to show the movie Everyone’s Hero.
 It is an adorable movie that makes everyone laugh and has a great message.